HL7/cql/input/pages/03-developersguide.md

     with "Parenteral Therapy" P such that P.effectiveTime starts during E.period
 ```

 However, the next step involves calculating the duration of overlap between the warfarin and parenteral therapies, and a with clause only filters by a relationship, it does not introduce any data from the related source.
-To allow queries like this to be easily expressed, CQL allows a [.kw]#from# clause to be used to start a query:
+To allow queries like this to be easily expressed, CQL allows a <span class="kw">from</span> clause to be used to start a query:

 ``` cql
 define "Encounters with Warfarin and Parenteral Therapies":